AndresBo/AndresBo/README.md

 I have experience with HTML, CSS, JavaScript, Python, MySQL and MERN stack.

-- 🌱 I’m currently learning how to test react frontend applications using Jest
+- 🌱 I’m currently learning how to do E2E testing using Cypress